vytruongle/fe74_ford/README.md

 + Made mixin.scss and reset layout

 Pham Thanh Cao:
-Made the all the items left
++Made the all the items left
-Add some new variables
++Add some new variables